 Persons with Disabilities

-There were no reports of police or other government officials inciting, perpetuating, or condoning violence against persons with disabilities, or of official action taken to investigate or punish those responsible for violence against persons with disabilities.
+There were no reports of official action taken to investigate or punish those responsible for violence against persons with disabilities.
 Awareness of disability matters was low, negative social attitudes prevailed, and persons with disabilities had limited access to services and employment.

 Civilian casualties and forced displacements occurred in many parts of the country when raiders stole cattle, which define power and wealth in many traditional communities.
 Land disputes often erupted when stolen cattle were moved into other areas, also causing civilian casualties and displacement.
 The SSPDF, NSS, and police sometimes engaged in revenge killings both between and within ethnic groups.